adityadarma/adonis-database-cryptable/README.md

 ### Configuration

-You can configuration encryption data from file config. for now only support `mysql or mariadb` database.
+You can configuration encryption data from file config. for now only support `mysql or postgres` database.

 ```ts
 import { defineConfig } from '@adityadarma/adonis-database-cryptable/define_config'